-Charles F. Kenny is the Co-Managing Partner of Peckar & Abramson’s New Jersey office.
+Charles F. Kenny is a partner in Peckar & Abramson’s New Jersey office and serves on the firm's Executive Committee.
 His background is in construction contracts and legislation affecting the construction industry.
 He is the editor of the Peckar & Abramson Newsletter, a publication that is an invaluable source of reference for the construction industry.

 “At Peckar & Abramson, we understand that by protecting our clients’ contractual interests up front, we protect their profits.”